Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect: Trapping and moving quasiholes with a pinning potential: Berry phase derivation on the disk

 (note that here Eq.(\ref{Lz eigenstate}) still applies).
 Thus the Berry connection can be calculated as

 Thus, we have proven that the Berry phase obtained by rotating \emph{any} state is equal to the excess of its angular momentum compared to the rotationally invariant part.
-As discussed in the main text, this is the physical process that describe the Berry phase on the plane which is the stereographic counterpart of the derivation on the sphere.
-This in turn gives us the microscopic origin of the general spin-statistics relation.
+As discussed in the main text, this is the physical process that describes the Berry phase on the plane which is the stereographic counterpart of the derivation on the sphere.
+This in turn gives us the microscopic origin of the general spin-statistics relation, since having multiple quasiholes is just a special case of Eq.(\ref{trapping potential}), with $\hat H_1$ being a second potential trap at a separate location (see Fig.\ref{fig:potentials}) .